pme123/camundala/documentation/src/docs/specification.md

     * enumerations - like `InvoiceCategory`
     * objects - just other _Case Classes_
 * `invoiceDocument: FileRefInOut` in _Camunda 8_ only JSONs are allowed - so you need a File representation.
-* `enum InvoiceCategory..` this is how you define an enumeration. `..derives Adt.PureEncoder, Adt.PureDecoder..` is for JSON marshalling.
+* `enum InvoiceCategory..` this is how you define an enumeration. `..derives ConfiguredEnumCodec..` is for JSON marshalling.
 * `` `Travel Expenses`, `` if you have names with spaces you need to use Back-Ticks.

 Checkout the whole Domain Description on [**Github**](https://github.com/pme123/camundala/blob/develop/examples/invoice/camunda8/src/main/scala/camundala/examples/invoice/domain.scala).